 Enrolling in a Japanese public school and materials you need to prepare

 In Japan, children with foreign nationalities have the same rights as Japanese children.
 This means that if a foreign parent would like their child to receive a Japanese education by participating in the public school system, they can.
 It should be noted that foreign children are not required to undergo compulsory education in Japan.
-If you are considering enrolling your child into a Japanese public school, the information below may prove useful.
+The custom may be very much different from the one in your home country however, if you are considering enrolling your child into a Japanese public school, the information below may prove useful.

 Procedures for Enrolling in a Japanese Public Elementary and Junior High School